 A memory location can be transferred from shared to immutable or thread local if there is only one reference to the location.

-A memory location can be temporarily transferred from shared to local if synchronization is used to prevent any other threads from accessing the memory location during the duration.
+A memory location can be temporarily transferred from shared to local if synchronization is used to prevent any other threads from accessing the memory location during the operation.

 An object is created when one of the following is executed:

 - a NewExpression